oemof/oemof-tabular/docs/usage.rst

 Reproducible Workflows
 =======================

-To proudce reproducible results we recommend setting up a folder strucutre as follows:
+To produce reproducible results we recommend setting up a folder strucutre as follows:

 ::